google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 # Summary

-We have created a simple product landing page that works across a huge range of devices, form-factors and screen sizes.
+We have created a simple product landing page that works across a large range of devices, form-factors and screen sizes.

 *  Always set a viewport